 Maybe you went through the whole decluttering process and now you have 4 bags of things to donate but you have no idea where to take them.

 Look up thrift stores nearby your home that accept donations, like Goodwill or Deseret Industries.
-You can also look into homeless shelters or women’s shelters.
+You can also look into homeless shelters, women’s shelters, or local shelters.
 You can always call and ask first, but I’m sure clothes, toys, or supplies that are in good condition are welcome at most shelters.
+If you have old pet supplies you no longer need, donate them to local animal shelters.

 You can also reach out to your friends through social media.
 Post online about things you don’t need anymore and ask if anyone nearby would like them!
+Facebook Marketplace is perfect for this.
 You might not find takers for everything, but it’s nice to know that some of your items might be just what your friend or neighbor was looking for.

 Questions to ask yourself as you are getting rid of stuff: